$20M gift seeks to speed detection of pancreatic cancer

 DETROIT (AP) — Henry Ford Health System says a $20 million gift will help launch a center to develop new methods to detect pancreatic cancer earlier.

 The Detroit-based health system announced Monday that the gift for the Henry Ford Pancreatic Cancer Center is from an individual donor who requested anonymity.
-It will help establish partnerships between Henry Ford Health System and leading organizations .
+It will help establish partnerships between Henry Ford Health System and leading organizations.

 The health system’s President and CEO Wright Lassiter III says in a statement it’s “a crucial step in advancing pancreatic cancer research with the goal of increasing survivorship for patients diagnosed with this terrible disease.”